What is an Architect Licensing Advisor?

 To achieve these objectives, the AIA and NCARB provide numerous resources, including:

 • Training materials, such as “Career Building Blocks” and “Mentoring Essentials” programs;

 • Staff support for assistance with understanding program requirements, processes, and opportunities; and

-• Access to an IDP Coordinator Web-based information sharing site.
+• Access to an Architect Licensing Advisors Web-based information sharing site.